 Rev Up Your Yoga Practice: Try This Seated Warm-Up Sequence

-Although starting a longer practice while lying on the floor is my favorite way to go, starting from a sitting position is a close second, especially first thing in the morning if, after just getting out of bed, I don’t want to lie back down again.
-So if you’re practicing in the morning or planning morning classes, this might be a particularly good way to start your practice or class.
+Starting a longer practice while lying on the floor is my favorite way to go.
+But starting from a sitting position is a close second.
+This is especially true first thing in the morning if, after just getting out of bed, I don’t want to lie back down again.
+So if you’re practicing in the morning or planning morning classes, this seated warm-up might be a particularly good way to start.

-For practices in the early evening when you might be mentally fatigued, a seated warm-up helps you maintain mental alertness at the start of your practice.
+Sometimes we may feel mentally fatigued in an early evening practice.
+A seated warm-up helps you maintain mental alertness at the start of your practice.
 I also find that changing the starting position for a practice as a form of variability is also more mentally engaging, as opposed to always starting your practice on your back, for example.

-Warming up in a seated position is also very useful when reclining warm-ups are difficult because of a physical condition, whether due to minor issues, such seasonal head colds and sinus infections, or more significant issues, such as active gastroesophageal reflux (GERD) or some types of vertigo that worsen when you lie on your back.
+Warming up in a seated position is also very useful when reclining warm-ups are difficult because of a physical condition.
+Lying down can be challenging due to minor issues, such seasonal head colds and sinus infections.
+More significant issues, such as active gastroesophageal reflux (GERD) or some types of vertigo can worsen when you lie on your back.

-The sequence I’m presenting today combines both dynamic seated mini-vinyasas and seated static poses, and does a nice job warming up your spine, hips, and shoulders for an active practice.
+The sequence I’m presenting today combines both dynamic seated mini-vinyasas and seated static poses.
+It does a nice job warming up your spine, hips, and shoulders for an active practice.
 This could be short stand-alone practice as well.

 While many of us spend a good part of each day sitting in a chair, sitting on the ground can be challenging.
-One of the key aspects of any appropriate sitting practice is getting the right amount of propping under your hips, particularly if you have a lot of tightness in the legs, hips and lower spine.
-So, although you could do the entire sequence with just your mat underneath you, feel free to sit up on a folded blanket, a block, or even a bolster if it helps you to maintain a more neutral arch in your lower back.
+One of the key aspects of any appropriate sitting practice is getting the right amount of propping under your hips.
+This is especially important if you have a lot of tightness in the legs, hips and lower spine.
+So, although you could do the entire sequence with just your mat underneath you, feel free to sit up on a folded blanket, a block, or even a bolster.
+This can help you to maintain a more neutral arch in your lower back.

-This is my personal favorite pose in which to meditate and, if your legs, knees, and hips do well with it, is a great position for starting a sitting practice.
+This is my personal favorite pose in which to meditate.
+If your legs, knees, and hips do well with it, it’s a great position for starting a sitting practice.
 However, if your legs, knees, or hips cause pain in this pose, please practice Sukhasana (Easy Pose).

 Come into any version of Hero Pose that feels comfortable for you and allows for you to sit with a neutral arch in your lower back.